NVIDIA/TensorRT/demo/Diffusion/README.md

 python3 demo_txt2img.py "a beautiful photograph of Mt.
 Fuji during cherry blossom" --hf-token=$HF_TOKEN
 ```

-### Faster Text-to-image using SD1.5 or SD2.1 INT8 & FP8 quantization using ModelOpt
+### Faster Text-to-image using SD1.4 INT8 & FP8 quantization using ModelOpt

-Run the below command to generate an image with SD1.5 or SD2.1 in INT8
+Run the below command to generate an image with SD1.4 in INT8

 ```bash
 python3 demo_txt2img.py "a beautiful photograph of Mt.
 Fuji during cherry blossom" --hf-token=$HF_TOKEN --int8
 ```

-Run the below command to generate an image with SD1.5 or SD2.1 in FP8.
+Run the below command to generate an image with SD1.4 in FP8.
 (FP8 is only supported on Hopper and Ada.)

 ```bash
 python3 demo_txt2img.py "a beautiful photograph of Mt.
 Fuji during cherry blossom" --hf-token=$HF_TOKEN --fp8